 The History and Usage of Traditional Panbo

-Brief history on Chinese tool panbo and how it is different in the past when compared to Japanese tasuki.
+Brief history on Chinese panbo and different in the past when compared to Japanese tasuki.

 Vocab;

-• Panbo 襻膊/攀膊 (pàn bó) – a long strip of cloth to tied up the sleeves for working conveniences.
+• Panbo 襻膊/攀膊 (pàn bó) – a long strip of cloth to the sleeves for working conveniences.
 What it is being called nowadays.

 • Bisheng 臂绳 (bì shéng) – “arm rope.”
 Another way to call panbo (襻膊).